SarahKnapp1/Beta_cell_FBA/REDHuman/README.rst

 Requirements
 ------------

-The scripts have been developed with Matlab , and CPLEX (freely downloadable with the `IBM Academic initiative <https://developer.ibm.com/academic/>`_), and successfully ran on several other versions of both softwares.
+The scripts have been developed with Matlab , and CPLEX,version 12.8.0 (freely downloadable with the `IBM Academic initiative <https://developer.ibm.com/academic/>`_), and successfully ran on several other versions of both softwares.
 However, it is important to respect the IBM compatibility specs sheets between Matlab, CPLEX, and the computer OS - available `on IBM's website <https://www.ibm.com/software/reports/compatibility/clarity/index.html>`_.

 This module requires `matTFA <https://github.com/EPFL-LCSB/mattfa/>`_ A Matlab implementation of Thermodynamics-based Flux Analysis